 Davos appears before the Merman's Court to present the case for the Manderlys to support Stannis.
-In the presence of the Freys, Lord Manderly has Davos dragged off to be executed.
-Manderly then has Davos imprisoned in the Wolf's Den, but has a lookalike prisoner executed in his place.
+In the presence of the Freys, Lord Manderly dismisses Davos's pleas and insults him, though his daughter, Wylla Manderly, says that their house should support Stannis, who would get revenge for the wrongs done at the Red Wedding.
+Lord Manderly has his daughter taken away, then has Davos dragged off to be executed.
+While awaiting his execution, Davos is imprisoned in the Wolf's Den; in the interrim, Manderly has a lookalike prisoner executed in his place.
 The prisoner is beheaded, his head dipped in tar and an onion stuffed in his mouth.
 The fingers of one of his hands are also cut off to resemble Davos's.
 The head and hands are then put up on spikes on the walls of the city to give the Lannisters and Freys reason to believe in House Manderly's loyalty to the Iron Throne.
 Once Manderly has sent a false report to the Iron Throne and gotten his son and heir, Ser Wylis Manderly, back, he has Robett Glover free Davos and bring him to the New Castle.
 He tells Davos that he will swear his allegiance to Stannis if Davos retrieves Rickon Stark from Skagos.
-Manderly has discovered the boy is alive thanks to the testimony of Wex Pyke, but needs a smuggler to retrieve him.
+Manderly has discovered the boy is alive thanks to the testimony of Wex Pyke, but needs a smuggler to retrieve him from the dangerous isle.

 Quotes by Davos